-“The Matthews family lived just up over the hill.
+“The Mathews family lived just up over the hill.
 Now, they were poor – we all were poor – but they were poorer than most.
-Mr. Matthews had been born into slavery and he took for his wife a Catawba Indian woman and some people didn’t think that was a proper way of doing things.
-What that meant was they didn’t get help when they needed some, so when Mr. Matthews died, why they were hard-pressed to keep the bank from taking what little land they had left.
+Mr. Mathews had been born into slavery and he took for his wife a Catawba Indian woman and some people didn’t think that was a proper way of doing things.
+What that meant was they didn’t get help when they needed some, so when Mr. Mathews died, why they were hard-pressed to keep the bank from taking what little land they had left.

-“It was coming up on Hallowmas – Halloween – and Zora and John remembered there was an old story about a witch what used to live hereabouts.
+“It was coming up on Hallowmas – Halloween – and there was an old story about a witch what used to live hereabouts.
 Folks called her the Corn Witch and it was said she could make the corn in the fields wither and die with nary but a sideways look.

 “Some folks said she was up and hanged before the start of the War for the Union, and some others said she was an English woman married to a pirate what come across the sea before the Independence War, and some said she was an Indian maid cursed by the Devil, and still some others said she was older than all that, that she had been here before there was people here.

 “Well, the part of the tale told ‘round these parts has it that the Corn Witch walked the fields by night, and she could bless ‘em or she could curse ‘em, depending on if she was feeling charity or spite.
 People back then liked to leave her little things like hard candy or rock salt or little dolls made with corn feathers, and folks said the Corn Witch would take them and make your corn grow.